earlephilhower/arduino-pico/docs/platformio.rst

     board = pico
     framework = arduino

-Here, you need to change the `platform` to take advantage of the features described hereunder.
+Here, you need to change the `platform` to take advantage of the features described hereunder and switch to the new core.
-You *also* need to inject two PlatformIO packages, one for the compiler toolchain and one for the Arduino core package.

 .. code:: ini